 In October 1916, Reverend John Samuel Taylor, “The Singing Evangelist”, as he was fondly known, gathered at 2200 Hunter Street and organized the Unity Baptist Church.

 Subsequently, the congregation bought and paid for a building in the 400 block of East 22nd ½ Street.
-The blessings and favor of Almighty God was present, eventually the building became too small to house the growing congregation.
-A new church home was sought; under God’s guidance the old Ebenezer Baptist Church building in the 400 block of East 23rd Street was secured.
-The Church remained in this building until the Depression years of the 1930’s.
-Rev. Taylor and congregation then moved to 2224 N. Howard Street (formerly known as Oak Street).
+Favored by God, the growing congregation continued to expand and needed to move; the former Ebenezer Baptist Church building in the 400 block of East 23rd Street was secured.
+The Church remained there until the Depression years of the 1930’s.
+Rev. Taylor, wife, Sister Marie Eli.
+Thompson- Taylor (July 6, 1899 - June 18, 1975), and congregation then moved to 2224 N. Howard Street (formerly known as Oak Street).

 On October 30, 1955, after an extensive illness, Rev. Taylor entered into his eternal reward on high.
 He had been preaching the glorious gospel of Jesus Christ for 55 wondrous years and had pastored for 40 of those magnificent years.
 By unanimous vote, in October of the following year, Reverend James Samuel Williams was elected Pastor of the Church.
 Rev. Williams had come from the Fountain Baptist Church and had served as Assistant Minister to our Founder, Rev. Taylor, during his illness.

 Blessed with youthful increase, the church was on the move once again, and thus briefly worshipped in the annex of the Fountain Baptist Church, subsequently relocating to 1003 E. 22nd St. for the next ten years.
 With his effervescent wife, "Sis.
 Pearl" Wilmore-Stevenson-Williams (deceased December 28, 1980) by his side, the church experienced phenomenal growth spiritually, numerically, and financially.